Presentation from Thursday, December 8, 2022: Waterways, Human Interaction, and the Deep History of Water in Minnesota: with Justin Blum

 Minnesota, the land of 10,000 lakes, is a veritable paradise for freshwater turtles.
 Turtles are important members of our aquatic ecosystem and help to keep our rivers and lakes healthy.
 Unfortunately, as a result of habitat loss and degradation, road mortality, and poaching, turtles in our state are in trouble.
 Of the nine species found in Minnesota, Blanding’s and Wood turtles have faced significant population declines and are state listed as Threatened.
 In partnership with other state agencies, the Minnesota Zoo has launched a field research initiative to better understand the threats facing Minnesota’s turtles.
 Zoo staff are tracking turtles to learn more about their habitat needs, investigating strategies to reduce turtle road mortality, and testing measures to protect turtle nests and boost populations.
 Join us online to hear more about this project and learn what you can do to help turtles in our state.

-Minnesota Turtle Conservation Presentation Link
+Minnesota Turtle Conservation: Presentation Link

 Minnesota, the land of 10,000 lakes, is a veritable paradise for freshwater turtles.
 Turtles are important members of our aquatic ecosystem and help to keep our rivers and lakes healthy.
 Unfortunately, as a result of habitat loss and degradation, road mortality, and poaching, turtles in our state are in trouble.
 Of the nine species found in Minnesota, Blanding’s and Wood turtles have faced significant population declines and are state listed as Threatened.
 In partnership with other state agencies, the Minnesota Zoo has launched a field research initiative to better understand the threats facing Minnesota’s turtles.
 Zoo staff are tracking turtles to learn more about their habitat needs, investigating strategies to reduce turtle road mortality, and testing measures to protect turtle nests and boost populations.
 Join us online to hear more about this project and learn what you can do to help turtles in our state.

-Minnesota Turtle Conservation Presentation Link
+Minnesota Turtle Conservation: Presentation Link

 Presentation from Thursday February 10, 2022: Bobcats and Fishers in Minnesota: History, Ecology, and Interactions: